-- Employee Performance Management System (EPMS) offers employees an opportunity to merit raises based on exemplary work given available funds.

-- Staff Annual Review
+- Employee Performance Management System (EPMS) offers employees an opportunity to merit raises based on exemplary work given available funds. - Staff Annual Review

 - Outstanding employee recognition awards

 - Peer mentoring for new faculty

 - · Funding for research and scholarship through the Professional Development Fund

 - Service recognition awards

 - Tenure and Promotion

 - Annual and three-year reviews of faculty

 C5.9 USC Salkehatchie utilizes a campus-wide administrative review that is sent to all faculty and staff.
 This review allows employees to evaluate the administration of the campus.
-Additionally, suggestion boxes are placed on both campuses for faculty, staff, and students to make various recommendations regarding the operation of the campus.
+Additionally, an electronic suggestion box is available on Salkehatchie's web site for faculty, staff, and students to make various recommendations regarding the operation of the campus.
 All results of administrative evaluations are discussed by the Executive Council.
 Results are then either implemented or returned to the recommending body for further clarification or discussion.

-C5.10 USC Salkehatchie motivates its workforce by providing a pleasant, friendly work environment and by giving recognition to those who excel.
-"Pickle- Awards" are given to those employees who are nominated by their peers for going "above and beyond" their call of duty.
+USC Salkehatchie motivates its workforce by providing a pleasant, friendly work environment and by giving recognition to those who excel.
+People's Choice awards are given to those employees who are nominated by their peers for going "above and beyond" their call of duty.
 Recipients are recognized at staff meetings throughout the year and are given a discount coupon from the campus bookstore.
-Students vote on "Teacher of the Year".
-Professors are recognized for outstanding achievements, publications, etc. Payfor-performance salary increases are awarded to those who have truly excelled in their work.
+Students vote on "Professor of the Year".
+Professors are recognized for outstanding achievements, publications, etc. Pay-for-performance salary increases are awarded to those who have truly excelled in their work.

-C5.11 Information about workforce well-being, satisfaction, and motivation is obtained mostly informally, as staff members meet with the staff representative during the year to air any concerns, dissatisfaction, etc. Additionally, suggestion boxes are placed in strategic places around campus, and an electronic suggestion box (directly routed to the campus dean) is available on Salkehatchie's web site.
+C5.10 Information about workforce well-being, satisfaction, and motivation is obtained mostly informally, as staff members meet with the staff representative during the year to air any concerns, dissatisfaction, etc. Additionally, suggestion boxes are placed in strategic places around campus, and an electronic suggestion box (directly routed to the campus dean) is available on Salkehatchie's web site.
 Faculty members voice any concerns to division chairs or to the academic dean.
 Elected representatives from the faculty and the staff serve on the Administrative Council and bring concerns and suggestions related to employee satisfaction and well being to the administrative table.

-C5.12 When appropriate, workforce satisfaction assessment findings are used to identify priorities for improvement.
+C5.11 When appropriate, workforce satisfaction assessment findings are used to identify priorities for improvement.
 Suggestions/ recommendations/concerns are discussed with department heads, executive council members, etc. Priority is given to those with mission critical emphasis and any financial/budget restraints.

-C5.13 USC Salkehatchie has established a clean and safe environment that allows the staff to maintain the facilities to the best of abilities so that they may be used by faculty, staff, students, and visitors for their intended purpose.
+C5.12 USC Salkehatchie has established a clean and safe environment that allows the staff to maintain the facilities to the best of abilities so that they may be used by faculty, staff, students, and visitors for their intended purpose.

-- An Emergency Response Manual is currently being developed which will be made available to all faculty, staff, and students. - An Emergency Weather Plan is in place for immediate severe weather. - A list has been distributed to all faculty and staff to aid in the communication of information, including after hours dedicated phone lines for maintenance security. - USC Salkehatchie, through USC Columbia, offers and requires training sessions such as safe van driving, hazardous waste disposal, and safe handling and storage of chemicals. - USC Salkehatchie has implemented the Carolina ALERT Emergency Notification System.
+- An Emergency Response Manual has been developed and is currently available to all faculty, staff, and students. - An Emergency Weather Plan is in place for immediate severe weather. - A list has been distributed to all faculty and staff to aid in the communication of information, including after hours dedicated phone lines for maintenance security. - USC Salkehatchie, through USC Columbia, offers and requires training sessions such as safe van driving, hazardous waste disposal, and safe handling and storage of chemicals. - USC Salkehatchie has implemented the Carolina ALERT Emergency Notification System.